 A new voice for Northwest Houston.

-Adam Milasincic is a Spring Branch resident often recognized as one of the best, hardest-working trial lawyers in Texas.
+Adam Milasincic is a Spring Branch resident often recognized as one of the most highly rated, hardest-working trial lawyers in Texas.
 His cases range from representing the families of people killed at work to defending animal-rights advocates to helping energy companies resolve their contract disputes.

 Never afraid of a tough fight, Adam has beaten some of the biggest companies in Texas on behalf of families, small businesses, and many of Houston’s top employers.